PixelSaver/Solstice/README.md

 Siege W13.
 Unlucky number, but the theme being Winter is amazing.
 Still, brainstorming was hard.

 ### What even is this?
+You're in a cabin, staring out into the winter day.
+Pick up a few calls, and watch the sun set.
+It's the winter solstice, and there's a long night ahead.
+Stay awake, stay alert, and make it past... the Solstice.

 ### What do I take out of this?